-Title page is a separated page before the text.
+The title page is a separate page before the text.
 It should include the following information:

-Title: Title should be concise and informative.
+Title: The title should be concise and informative.
 Try to avoid abbreviations and formulae where possible.

 Author’s Names and Affiliations: Indicate the given name and family name clearly.
 Present the authors’ affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author’s name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name, and, if available, the e-mail address, and telephone number of each author.